tromey/typesafe-printf/README.md

 This is my attempt at writing a type-safe `printf` for C++.

-It is minimal.
+It is currently minimal.
 It handles formats, like `%s`, and type-checks these.
 However it does not handle all the other features of `printf`, such as width and precision.
-There is nothing preventing this, I just didn't bother yet.
+There is nothing preventing this, I just haven't done it yet.

 This isn't runtime type-safe.
 This is another feature that `printf` ought to have, to support localization.
 That is, it should statically